rist-ro/rl-introduction-notes/sutton_rl.md

 #### Semi-gradient n-step Sarsa

 Just by writing the n-step return in terms of the new $\hat{q}$ function, we obtain the semi-gradient version of n-step Sarsa.
-For the full algorithm, see page 247.
+For the full algorithm, <u>see page 247</u>.

 Similarly, we can also obtain a function-approximation version **of expected Sarsa**.